American School of Barcelona: Program

 Current enrollment is 975 students.
 ASB students come from 60 countries, with the most represented being Spain, the US, the UK, France, Canada and the Netherlands.
-Composition by nationality is approximately 20% American, 35% Spanish, and 45% international.
+Composition by nationality is approximately 30% American (at least one parent from North America), 20% Spanish (both parents Spanish), and 50% international.

 Governance

 The school is owned and operated by The American School of Barcelona, Fundación Privada.
 Governance is overseen by a Board of Trustees composed of both internal and external members of the school community.

 Academic Calendar

 The school year consists of 181 teacher contract days and 175 instructional days.
 Semester I is from August to December/January, and Semester II runs from January/February to June.